zk4x/zyx/zyx/README.md

 offensive, please do not use zyx.

 Zyx uses some code duplication.
 If you hate code that is not DRY, please do not use zyx.

+## Dependencies

+Zyx tries to use 0 dependencies, but we are not reinventing the wheel, so we use serde json for config parsing, libloading to dynamically load backend dynamic library files (i.e. libcuda.so), float8 and half for numbers and memmap2 for memory mapped disk reads and writes.
+All dependencies are carefully considered and are used only if deemed absolutely necessary, that is only if they do one thing and do it well.
+Wgpu is an exception, it brings lot of it's own dependencies, but it brings lot of functionality like wasm, so it is used, but at least it is optional dependency.

 ## Code of conduct